Starting new martial arts can be intimidating and gear selection can be a daunting task.

-These gears below provide safety and can protect you from injuries.
-Also, good BJJ gears can help you have good training sessions and unlike boxing and MMA, you don’t need to break the bank for doing BJJ training.
-In this guide, you can find all necessary gears for BJJ and why you need them.
-Also at the end of the writing, you can find my recommendations as well.
+In this guide, you can find all the necessary gears for BJJ and why you need them.
+Also at the end of the writing, you can find my tips as well.
 Without further ado let’s start with the essentials.

 BJJ Beginner Equipment Guide